How to apply

 For more on international equivalent qualifications, please see our country specific information.

 Fees and funding

 EPSRC studentships covering fees and living costs are available to UK/EU students.
 Funding is also available to exceptional international students.
-We encourage and support international applicants applying to funding schemes from their home country, such as CONACYT (Mexico) and CONICYT (Chile).
+We encourage and support international applicants applying to funding schemes from their home country, such as CONACYT (Mexico), CONICYT (Chile) and COLCIENCIAS (Colombia).
 Further information on funding for prospective UK, EU and international postgraduate students is available from the Student Funding Office website.